GriffinKowash/EMAtools/readme.md

 f, xfft = ema.rfft(t, x, axis=1)
 ```

 If the first and last values of a time series measurement are not equal, the discontinuity will introduce erroneous spectral content to the FFT.
 Window functions are often used to address this problem.
-A Hann window can easily be applied using the `window` keyword argument:
+A Hann window can be applied using the `window` keyword argument:

 ```
 f, xfft = ema.rfft(t, x, window='Hann')